top of page

 A great example of a micro-feature that the morels love!
 This one is from the burn in Oregon that we visited in 2018.

-My final tip is to have a back-up plan.
-Sometimes everything looks right, but the burn just doesn't seem produce morels.
-I've had this happen to me in the past, but luckily I had a back up plan with some nearby spots to go search for natural morels, and we ended up having a decent day even though the burn was a bust!
+My final tip is to have a backup plan.
+Sometimes, everything looks right, but the burn doesn't seem to produce more.
+I've had this happen to me in the past, but luckily, I had a backup plan with some nearby spots to search for natural morels, and we ended up having a decent day even though the burn was a bust!
 Be adaptive, plan ahead, and don't give up!
-When you do find yourself in the perfect situation and you end up with more burn morels than you know what to do with, all the hard work will be worth it.
+When you find yourself in the perfect situation and end up with more burn morels than you know what to do with, all the hard work will be worth it.

 Recent Posts